redbooth/scrum-poker-cards/README.md

 - Ping Pong - Coffee break card

 **Special** cards:
 - Brownie.
 This is our own literal translation of the word Marrón in Spanish.
-Basically this means when you’re stuck with a difficult or unpleasant task.
+Basically this means that you’re stuck with a difficult or unpleasant task.
 This card doesn’t really apply to standard planning poker.
 But hey, it’s more fun this way :)

 - [Yak shaving](http://www.hanselman.com/blog/YakShavingDefinedIllGetThatDoneAsSoonAsIShaveThisYak.aspx).
 Because, you know, it happens to the best of us.